flody/orm-mptt/README.md

-## This forks aims to make MPTT work with Kohana 3.2
+## This forks aims to make MPTT work with Kohana 3.3

-So far we've only fixed things, so usage is the same than before
+So far we've only fixed filename for PSR-0, so usage is the same than before

 ## MPTT Library, extends ORM